Undivided Resources

 3 of Your Biggest Questions About Modified and Alternate Curriculum Answered

 Many districts push families toward an “alternate curriculum” when students are as young as second grade (or younger!).
 But what is it, exactly, and when do curriculum modifications in an IEP amount to an alternate curriculum?
-Does curriculum modification or an alternate assessment put your child on a certificate rather than a diploma track?
+Does curriculum modification or an alternate assessment prevent your child from receiving a diploma?
 How do alternate assessments or modified curriculums fit into the new pathways to a diploma that are opening up for students with disabilities?

-We talked to Dr. Caitlin Solone (education advocate, teacher-educator, and Academic Administrator for the Disability Studies program at UCLA) during our Facebook Live event on February 10, 2022, about the questions parents should ask when it comes to alternate and modified curriculum.
+We talked to Dr. Caitlin Solone (education advocate, teacher-educator, and Academic Administrator for the Disability Studies program at UCLA) about the questions parents should ask when it comes to alternate and modified curriculum.
 Here are the top takeaways from our discussion!

 What does alternate or modified curriculum look like?